-Bronchiectasis is a long-term condition, caused by damage to the airways of the lungs, which affects its ability to clear mucus.
-As a result we find accumulation of mucus, beginning the bacteria to grow and giving rise to repeated serious lung infections.
+Bronchiectasis is a long-term condition caused by damage to the lungs’ airways, which affects its ability to clear mucus.
+As a result, we find an accumulation of mucus, beginning the bacteria to grow and giving rise to repeated severe lung infections.

 Bronchiectasis can develop at any age, but it is more likely to occur during childhood.

 Inside the lungs, the tubes called bronchi form a structure in the form of a tree through which the air enters and exits.
-These line up with projections similar to tiny hairs called cilia, which work to push the mucus up into the lungs, allowing it to easily expel.
+These line up with projections similar to tiny hairs called cilia, which work to push the mucus up into the lungs, allowing it to expel quickly.

-Bronchiectasis is a condition in which some of the bronchi become scars, enlarging permanently.
+Bronchiectasis is a condition in which some bronchi become scars, enlarging permanently.

-During the process of the disease the cilia are affected so that they are not able to effectively sweep away the mucus.
-As a result, it accumulates in the parts of the lung that are affected, increasing the risk of developing lung infections.
+During the disease process, the cilia are affected so that they cannot sweep away the mucus effectively.
+As a result, it accumulates in the parts of the lung involved, increasing the risk of developing lung infections.

-Currently, bronchiectasis usually occurs as a result of a disease such as pneumonia (approximately 25% of all cases).
+Currently, bronchiectasis usually occurs due to a disease such as pneumonia (approximately 25% of all cases).
 Other causes include:

 - Cystic fibrosis.